xyproto/cxx/README.md

     apt install build-essential scons pkg-config

+## C++17 on FreeBSD

+    pkg install gcc7 pkgconf scons gmake

 ## Installation

 Manual installation with `make` and `sudo`:

 `sudo make install`

+On FreeBSD, use `gmake` instead of `make`.

-If possible, install *Sakemake* with the package manager that comes with your distro instead.
+If possible, install *Sakemake* with the package manager that comes with your OS/distro instead.

 ## Uninstallation